notjamesperry/datascience/README.md

 # James Perry - Data Science Portfolio
 Welcome to all my data science junk!
+This is my portfolio in progress.